Here’s Why We are NOT Headed Into a Housing Market Crash

 The Big Takeaway

-The main point here is that this is NOT 2008!
+The main point here is that this is NOT 2008, and this should reassure you as to why we are not headed into a housing market crash!
 ‘08 had inflated numbers, fewer regulations and risky borrowers taking out even riskier homes without the equity to fall back on.
 Colorado buyers, what do I recommend?
 Don’t sit on the sidelines when you lose an offer.
 Owning real estate will help you create wealth and financial stability.
 For more guidance on navigating our white-hot real estate market and achieving your homeownership and monetary goals, give us a call at 303.214.6393 today.

 Check out our Fact vs Fiction Housing Market Crash video to share this perspective with your clients and friends.